jachan056/NBA-Data-Analysis-Project-SQL-/README.md

 Table: [Shooting Guard Table](Images/ShootingGuard.jpg)

-Analysis: Overall, most of the more traditional shooting-guards in the list aside from Derrick White, GPII, and James Harden all score lower because their main focus is scoring and offense, while contributing less to playmaking, rebounding, and defensive categories.
+Analysis: Aside from James Harden and Derrick White, most of the older shooting-guards do in fact struggle with their performance in the league as they age, as seen with the lower performance scores being well below 0.
+However, most of the more traditional shooting-guards in the list aside from Derrick White, GPII, and James Harden all score lower not from age, but because their main focus is scoring and offense, while contributing less to playmaking, rebounding, and defensive categories.
 The lack of flexibility in their playstyles greatly hinder their value as a player, and even athleticism/individual talent cannot help these shooting guards as seen with Zach Lavine, who is athletic and only 30 years old, but still in the negatives for performance score.
 This is why championship contending teams prioritize versatile guards, guards that can both play make and score, as well as contribute to the floor defensively.
 The goal is to be well-rounded and contribute to the most amount of winning factors.
 #

 ### Small Forward's Evaluation